chairmanmao256/Python-shock-tube/README.md

 Below is the result of SOD shock tube problem (t = 0.25) solved by Godunov, Roe, HLL, and HLLC method.
 The computational domain consists 300 cells and 0-order reconstruction is used.

 <img src="./SOD.png" alt="SOD" style="zoom:50%;" />

+The initial condition, the location of discontinuity, and the numerical methods can be specified in the control files.
+The examples of control files can be found in `*Test` directories.